AnwarNaseem/votercrm--vijayawada-central-assembly-constituency-/README.md

 tailored for the Vijayawada Central Assembly constituency, we aim to provide a comprehensive solution that empowers both voters and candidates to engage effectively during the electoral process.

-Dataset taken from website: https://electioncare.in/
+Data taken from website: https://electioncare.in/

 **Key Features**: